 How using data analysis landed me at Rival IQ

 This is what led me to Rival IQ.
 I had coffee with one of the founders about getting back involved with the Seattle start-up community, and he talked a bit about the company he and three others had founded not long ago focused on competitive marketing analytics.
-I signed up for the Rival IQ free trial, and I was quickly driving my social media manager crazy, sending him charts and reports showing how we were doing compared to our top five competitors in social media.
+I signed up for the Rival IQ free trial, and I was quickly overwhelming my social media manager with charts and reports showing how we were doing compared to our top five competitors in social media.

 I then used some of these charts in my next Operations review and Quarterly Business Review (QBR).
 Nothing else we were using provided quite this view in a simple, executive chart format.
 And we were using multiple tools, including Omniture, Netbase, Radian6 and others.
 All provided valuable information, but I needed to show market context, which Rival IQ did.

 Ironically, it was also data that led me to join the Rival IQ team full time.
 Around this time, I had started thinking about returning to the start-up community, and I was talking to multiple venture capitalists and start-ups, including Rival IQ.
 The more I got to know the product, people and market, the more I liked about this company and what it was doing.

 A data-driven decision matrix makes sure you aren’t using just your gut

 Similar to the decision matrix the Rival IQ team used to finalize its choice of a marketing leader, I used a decision grid to evaluate and score key criteria to finalize my new company.
 I evaluated 16 criteria across the leadership and team, financial situation, market fit, product viability, customer momentum, potential for exit, my role and impact, and more, giving each area a score from 1 to 5.
 Rival IQ received the highest aggregate score across my stack ranked criteria compared to the other final companies I was speaking to.
 Importantly, my gut aligned (because even with the greatest data, you also need to trust your intuition.)